 M Ме Introduce yourself - your expectations Y You Names matter - share strategies for remembering them.
 What does the group want from the session?
 What's their paddling background?
-Check personal clothing is suitable. Α Activity Introduce what the session is about and agree outcomes.

-В Boundaries Physical area on water.
-Behaviour boundaries - respect for each other.
-Caon Caren С Communication Signals, other boards/hazards within hearing/sight of me.
+Check personal clothing is suitable.
+A Activity Introduce what the session is about.
+Agree outcomes and craft to use. В Boundaries Physical area on water.
+Behaviour boundaries - respect for each other. С Communication Signals, other craft/hazards with hearing/sight of me.
 D Doctor Any medical matters I need to know about?
 Give opportunity for information to be passed on in private.
-Wash hands after the session.
-E Equipment/ Check everyone has kit and it fits.
-Emergency What should happen if they fall in or if there is an incident?
+Wash hands after session.
+E Equipment/ Emergency Check everyone has kit and it fits.
+What should happen around capsize or incident.